GabrielBDias77/ecm251-2021-lab3/FIFA/README.md

-# Projeto Review Fifa
+# BackEnd do Projeto Review de Fifa

-BackEnd e FrontEnd do nosso projeto de review de cartas do Fifa.
+BackEnd do nosso projeto de review de cartas do Fifa.

-## Passo a Passo da Criação do BackEnd:
+## Passo a Passo da Criação:

 - Criação do banco de dados.
 - Começo do backend (criar as variaveis do banco em models).